How to Request a Special Education Evaluation in Colorado

 What Happens During the Evaluation

 A comprehensive evaluation in Colorado must assess all areas related to the suspected disability.
-A district cannot limit the evaluation to one domain if you have raised concerns in multiple areas.
+An AU cannot limit the evaluation to one domain if you have raised concerns in multiple areas.
 You should ask in writing which assessments will be conducted, by whom, and what the purpose of each is.

 The evaluation must include: